sastels/python_talk/README.md

 ```
 pipenv install gunicorn
 ```
-We use `Procfile` to tell Heroku how to run the app:
+Create a `Procfile` to tell Heroku how to run the app:
 ```
 web: gunicorn main:App
 ```